-This page is offered by visitvenice.co.uk, owners of beautiful apartment rentals in Venice, Italy, as a general overview guide to tourism resources for the city.
+This page is offered by visitvenice.co.uk, owners of beautiful Venice apartment rentals, as a general overview guide to tourism resources for this wonderful Italian city.

 Durant Imboden is an expert on European travel and his Venice for visitors is the best independent source of information about Venice on the web in English.
 You’ll find more than 70 feature articles on Durant’s lively site.
-You may find of particular interest his article “Home away from home”, about the simple pleasures and financial advantages of self-catering accommodation .
+You may find of particular interest his article “Home away from home”, about the simple pleasures and financial advantages of Venice apartment rentals .
 Or enjoy his articles about the ghetto and Madonna dell’Orto, two landmark sites in our local area.

 Venice tourist office

 The official Venice tourist office site, run by the APT (Azienda di Promozione Turistica di Venezia), is fairly colourless and functional, but it links out to much other useful information and is thoroughly maintained.

 Venice Connected is a multi-service system that can save you money on travel and museums in Venice if you buy tickets before you go.
 When you buy online you get a PIN code you can use at all the amenities you buy into – a very flexible way of buying discount tickets, but you have to decide what you want to do before you arrive in Venice.
 You can add all or almost nothing to your online shopping basket: return journey for the airport by waterbus, weekly waterbus pass, entry to all the civic museums (you can even get a cheaper price if you choose off-peak visits only, eg afternoons), entry to all the public toilets dotted around the city; even wifi access.
 Because the prices vary according to season and the predicted flow of visitors into Venice, it is hard to quantify the savings in any headline way, but essentially if you do what you plan to do, you will save!
 As an indicative figure: return airport transfer + seven day waterbus ticket + toilets = €68.